In This Article

 How to Prepare For Brow Lamination

-Actually, there's no pre-preparation for getting a brow lamination.
+Actually, there's no pre-preparation for getting a brow lamination (aside from avoiding retinoids for a couple of nights prior to prevent further irritation).
 However, if you're looking for fluffier results, Marris advises: "Grown brows that have not been trimmed can look the best in terms of how even the length will look when fluffed up."

 One more thing to have in mind is that you can't get your brows wet for 24 hours, so be sure to schedule your brow lamination so you can avoid showering and exercising.

 After you've had a patch test and you've got the okay, the whole process only takes around 30 to 45 minutes.
 Nurian started by cleansing my brows and marking out the shape she wanted my brows to be.
 She then threaded any stray hairs to get a good initial shape.